jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 with modifications to work on the on-premise server and to script much of the process.

-Create a script with the following contents in the same directory used to perform the server certificate generate from above.
+Create a script with the following contents in the same directory used to perform the server certificate generation from above.
 Replace the value of the `USERNAME` variable to match the name of the client configuration you would like to create.
 Ideally, each VPN client will be assigned its own certificate, name and private key.